 Start Packing Early

 Make sure you pack everything you won't need for a few weeks before the move right away.
 For example, this can be all seasonal clothes.

 Take Pictures Of Your Valuable Belongings

 Mishaps can sometimes occur despite your movers' proficiency, experience, and caution.
-You may not receive adequate compensation for any damages incurred without proper preparation.
+You may only receive adequate compensation for any damages incurred with proper preparation.
 Therefore, before the arrival of your movers, it is recommended to take photographs of anything and everything that you consider valuable.

 Protect Important Documents